pldiiw/1ari-mp/README.md

 ## Project Hierarchy

 All source files can be found in the `src/` directory.
+The GUI has been splitted into components, each in its own file.
+All components can be found under the `src/component/` directory.
 Tests are under the `test/` directory.

 ## Code guidelines